JechtZ/SSDiscordRelayer/README.md

 Sign up for [Discord Developer](https://discord.com/developers/applications) and create a bot.

 Head to the OAuth2 tab, under the *OAuth2 URL Generator* section, check the *bot* scope and copy the generated URL.
-Paste this in yuor browser to invite the bot to your Discord server.
+Paste this in your browser's address bar to invite the bot to your Discord server.

 ```bash
 # clone a copy of the repository